npomfret/ui-research/research/emerging-web-technologies.md

         *   **Higher Cost:** Initial development and maintenance can be more expensive due to the need for more specialized skills and infrastructure.
     *   **Popular Headless CMS Platforms:** [Contentful](https://www.contentful.com/), [Strapi](https://strapi.io/), [Sanity](https://www.sanity.io/), [Hygraph](https://hygraph.com/), [Prismic](https://prismic.io/).

 *   **WebAssembly (Wasm):** [WebAssembly](https://webassembly.org/) is a new type of code that can be run in modern web browsers — it is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++, C# and Rust with a compilation target so that they can run on the web.
+Wasm “3.0” (finalized September 17, 2025) landed across Chrome, Firefox, Safari, and Edge with garbage collection, typed references, exception handling, 64-bit memory, tail calls, and relaxed SIMD—all the features enterprise teams cited as blockers.
+Treat 2026 roadmaps as “Wasm-ready” by default: choose GC-backed runtimes if you want to write UI logic once and target both browser and Wasm edge runtimes.citeturn3search0turn3search1

     ### Key Use Cases
     *   **High-Performance Computation:** Wasm is ideal for computationally intensive tasks like video and audio processing, scientific simulations, and data analysis.